albarivas/security/README.md

-# Code Examples that show how to work with Salesforce Data in LWC
+# Code Examples that show how to enforce security in Apex and LWC

 1. Clone the repo: